axoflow/axosyslog-core-docs/content/quickstart/opensearch-helm/_index.md

 ## Generate logs

-Install `kube-logging/log-generator` to generate logs.
+If you don't already have an application that generates logs deployed to the Kubernetes cluster, install `kube-logging/log-generator` to generate sample logs.
 Complete the following steps.

-1. Add the kube-logging repository to Helm.
+1. Add the `kube-logging` repository to Helm.

     ```bash
     helm repo add kube-logging https://kube-logging.github.io/helm-charts